AI Policy Fellowship 2026

 INSTITUTE FOR PROGRESS

 Tao worked with the Institute for Progress (IFP) and the Center for a New American Security (CNAS) on translating compute policy proposals for government and industry audiences.
-He is now a Technology Fellow at IFP.

 -